Minnesota State Patrol officers threaten, shoot at push reporters amid protests

-Shortly after curfew went into effect on May 31, 2020, in Minneapolis, troopers from the Minnesota State Patrol threatened reporters for a German outlet with weapons and pushed a Canadian reporter who was covering protests in Minneapolis.
+Shortly after curfew went into effect on May 31, 2020, in Minneapolis, troopers from the Minnesota State Patrol threatened reporters for a German outlet with weapons, fired upon a CBS News crew and pushed a Canadian reporter who was covering protests in Minneapolis.

 The protests were held in response to a video showing a white police officer kneeling on the neck of George Floyd, a Black man, during an arrest in Minneapolis, Minnesota, on May 25.
 Floyd was pronounced dead at a local hospital.
 Protests against police brutality and in support of the Black Lives Matter movement have been held across the United States since the end of May.